-It’s one of the most often used critiques of not just American sports but of American culture in general that it is lacking in history, specifically in comparison to European nations and European sports leagues.
+It’s one of the most frequently used critiques of not just American sports but of American culture in general: that it's lacking in history, specifically in comparison to European nations and European sports leagues.

-The argument that American sports have no history or cultural legacy is a false one; the NFL, NHL, MLB, and NBA are sports leagues with a rich history and sports leagues that have had a tremendous cultural impact on not only this country but plenty of other nations around the globe.
+The argument that American sports have no history or cultural legacy is a false one; the NFL, NHL, MLB, and NBA are sports leagues with a rich history and have had a tremendous cultural impact on not only this country but also numerous other nations around the globe.

 In this article, we shine the spotlight on basketball in particular.
 So step aboard and join us as we traverse time, from the game's humble beginnings in the 19th century to the modern day, replete with NBA betting odds, detailed player statistics, and expensive subscription packages.